Veganism Statistics 2026 You Need To Know

 Vegan and Plant-Based Diets Decrease the Risk of Developing Type 2 Diabetes by 23%.
 (Harvard)

-The Chances of Hypertension in Meat Eaters Are Higher Than in Vegans.
+The chances of Hypertension in Meat Eaters Are Higher Than in Vegans.
 (NCBI)

 Meat and cholesterol go hand in hand, which can lead to high blood pressure.
 This statistic shows that almost two out of ten people who eat meat could develop hypertension.
 Vegan diets reduce that.